+- 1. President/Class Representative (PY1 prior to officer elections): - Checks academic calendar with the Office of Academic Programs to ensure no other parties will be affected by the change - A room (s) is available;

+2. President/Class Representative:

+• Contacts the course director for approval to proceed.

+3. Course Director:

-- 1. President/Class Representative (PY1 prior to officer elections): - Checks academic calendar with the Office of Academic Programs to ensure no other parties will be affected by the change - A room (s) is available; - 2.
-President/Class Representative: - Contacts the course director for approval to proceed. - Course Director: - Approves or disapproves proceeding with the request. - 4.
-President/Class Representative: - Communicates proposal to class via the official class listsery; - Email to include class course director's email address, phone number, and office number; - Email to instruct any student who is opposed to the proposed change to lodge that opposition with the course director within 24 hours. - 5.
-Course Director: - Allows 24 hours (or time of his/her discretion) from announcement for students to respond to the faculty member.
+• Approves or disapproves proceeding with the request.

+4. President/Class Representative:

+- Communicates proposal to class via the official class listserv; - Email to include class course director's email address, phone number, and office number; - Email to instruct any student who is opposed to the proposed change to lodge that opposition with the course director within 24 hours.

+5. Course Director:

+- Allows 24 hours (or time of his/her discretion) from announcement for students to respond to the faculty member.
 (Not the president or representative.) - There must be 100% of class support for the move; i.e. if one person does not want to change, the class cannot be moved unless the faculty member overrules.
-The faculty member may choose to independently accommodate students opposed to the move if he or she chooses to do so. - 6.
-Course Director: - Informs class president/representative of the decision. - 7.
+The faculty member may choose to independently accommodate students opposed to the move if they choose to do so.

+- 6. Course Director: - Informs class president/representative of the decision. - 7.
 President/Class Representative: - Sends confirmed change to class via email with a copy to the course director. - 8.
-President/Class Representative: - Contacts Academic & Student Affairs Office to make arrangements (e.g., classroom reservation, update academic calendar) to reflect the class or exam schedule change.
+President/Class Representative: - Contact the office of Academic Programs to make arrangements (e.g., classroom reservation, update academic calendar) to reflect the class or exam schedule change.